This guidance covers our procedures around rectifying inaccuracies in the land register and application record.

 The application record is given a statutory footing for the first time under the 2012 Act.
 Section 15 sets out that the application record is to consist of all applications for registration that are pending, and advance notices that are extant.
 On this basis it will no longer be competent for the application record to disclose applications for rectification.
 It is therefore important that the Keeper rectifies manifest inaccuracies as soon as they are discovered (assuming what is needed to rectify is also manifest).

-Where a purported inaccuracy is identified (either by using the form on the website or some other way) the Keeper will assess the evidence to establish whether there is an inaccuracy, whether it is manifest and if what is needed to rectify is manifest.
+Where a purported inaccuracy is identified the Keeper will assess the evidence to establish whether there is an inaccuracy, whether it is manifest and if what is needed to rectify is manifest.
 The nature of the inaccuracy, the complexity and the amount of evidence submitted will determine how long it takes the Keeper to reach a view on whether rectification is required.
 Once that decision is taken (and assuming it is to rectify) then the required amendments will be made to the title sheet and/or cadastral map without delay.

 If one or both of the manifest tests are not met in the first instance, or if a period of prescriptive possession is running in terms of section 81 and there is no consent to rectification or judicial determination (discussed in more detail below), the Keeper cannot rectify.
 However certain duties are placed on the Keeper depending on the particular circumstances:

 - the manifest inaccuracy test is not met.
 Section 80 is not engaged so no further action is required on the part of the Keeper.
 A letter will be sent back with the submitted documentation advising that the Keeper cannot rectify;